Deutsche Bank Logo

 Deutsche Bank Symbol

-In 2010, the company decided to focus on the icon to be used in any context without being tied to language.
+In 2010, the company decided to focus on an icon that could be used in any context without being tied to language.
 A little earlier, against Anton Stankowski’s wishes, there was a word sign next to the geometric figures.
 It was “DEUTSCHE BANK” in the Univers font, which became famous after the Munich Olympics.
 Currently, the logo only has a diagonal line and a square border.
 They are colored blue (shade # 0018A8).

 FAQ